 Here’s the Average Social Security Benefit at Every Age

-When it comes to getting the maximum benefits possible, the question of whether or not to delay claiming Social Security payments becomes imperative.
+When you are hoping to get the maximum benefits possible, the question of whether or not to delay claiming Social Security payments becomes imperative.
 The benefit amount can vary depending on if you retire early or wait until age 70.

-According to the Social Security Administration, or SSA, the monthly retirement benefit for Social Security recipients is currently $1,783.55 in 2024 on average.
+According to the Social Security Administration, or SSA, the average monthly retirement benefit for Social Security recipients is currently about $1,976 in 2025.
 Several factors can drag that average up or down, but you have the most control over the biggest variable of all — the age that you decide to cash in.

 For comparison, below is a chart for general assessments of Social Security benefits: